-Tunisian women stand up for right to marry non-Muslims
+Tunisian women fight for right to marry non-Muslims

 Since September 2017, Tunisian women are free to marry non-Muslims.
 President Beji Caid Essebsi repealed a circular dated to 1973, inspired by the country's Muslim traditions that previously required non-Muslim men to convert to Islam in order to marry a Muslim woman.
 Only then the country's Mufti would allow the marriage to take place.